Meta-AF: Meta-Learning for Adaptive Filters: Acoustic Echo Cancellation Ablation

 \subsubsection{Double-Talk}

-Our method~(light blue, x) significantly outperforms all baselines for double-talk in all metrics as well as convergence speed as shown in~\fref{fig:aecdt}.
-Our approach is able to remove $\approx5\,$dB more signal energy while scoring $0.023$ higher in $\operatorname{STOI}$.
-This result is striking as it is typically necessary to freeze adaptation via double-talk detection as found in both the KF model~(dark blue, diamond) and Speex~(green, up triangle).
-Our approach, however, has no explicit double-talk detector.
-As such, we hypothesize our method automatically learn how to adapt through double-talk in a completely autonomous fashion.
+Our method~(light blue, x) converges fastest in double-talk, and matches the D-KF in converged-performance, as shown in~\fref{fig:aecdt}.
+Meta-AEC converges $\approx5\,$ seconds faster while scoring better in $\operatorname{STOI}$.
+This result is striking as it is typically necessary to either explicitly freeze adaptation via double-talk detectors or implicitly freeze adaption via carefully derived updates as found in both the D-KF model~(dark blue, down triangle) and Speex~(green, up triangle).
+We hypothesize our method automatically learns how to adapt in double-talk in a completely autonomous fashion.